Socrates Wisdom about Spreading Rumors Against People

 “No, on the contrary… “Okay.”

 Socrates continued: “You can still pass the test, because there is a third filter interest filter.
-What do you tell me about him asylum, Cevedna?” “actually no”.
+What do you tell me about his asylum, Cevedna?”
+“Actually, no”.

 Socrates continued: “If you are going to tell me something that is neither true nor good nor useful or valuable, why do you tell me it at all?”